chy181/CCD/README.md

 with **D**eformable convolutional networks for multivariate time series Forecasting.
-First, we design *Adaptive 2-Dimensions Shuffle*, which adaptively reorders the rows and columns of the image-like structures, grouping potentially dependent patches to establish lo- cal continuity.
+First, we design *Adaptive 2-Dimensions Shuffle*, which adaptively reorders the rows and columns of the image-like structures, grouping potentially dependent patches to establish lo cal continuity.
 Second, we propose *Cross Deformable Convolution*, which is enhanced by *Non-uniform Cross-Extension initialization* and *Dynamic mask-based modulation*.
 Collectively, these designs